TaskarCenterAtUW/TDEI-python-lib-osw-validation/README.md

 - It unzip the provided zip files
 - Check for the required nodes and edges geojson files inside the unzipped folder
-- Validate each file (nodes, edges and points) against schema, schema can be found here
+- Validate each file (edges, lines, nodes, points, polygons and zones) against the matching schema (0.3 defaults live in `src/python_osw_validation/schema`)
 - Return true or false according to validation
 - you can check the error if it returned false.